OpenScienceMOOC/Module-3-Reproducible-Research-and-Data-Analysis/key_elements.md

 * Principles of reproducibility, and integrity and ethics in research.

-* What is the âreproducibility crisisâ, and meta-analyses of reproducibility.
+* What is the 'reproducibility crisis', and meta-analyses of reproducibility.

 * Open materials, reagents and hardware, including resources, repositories and standards.